Nebraska Revised Statute 75-118

 The commission shall:

-(1) Fix all necessary rates, charges, and regulations governing and regulating the transportation, storage, or handling of household goods and passengers by any common carrier in Nebraska intrastate commerce;
+(1) Until July 1, 2021, fix all necessary rates, charges, and regulations governing and regulating the transportation, storage, or handling of household goods by any common carrier in Nebraska intrastate commerce;

 Evidence of the existing rates for services as established by the Interstate Commerce Commission constitutes prima facie evidence of the reasonableness of the rates for the same services when performed in intrastate commerce in this state.
 Nebraska Railroads of Omaha v.
 Nebco, Inc., 194 Neb.
 322, 231 N.W.2d 505 (1975).